rwinkhart/libmutton/wiki/libmutton/developers.md

 libmutton was designed to be usable as a library for building other compatible password managers off of.
 [MUTN](https://github.com/rwinkhart/MUTN) is the official reference CLI password manager, however libmutton can be implemented in many other unique ways.

-All functionality in the `backend` and `sync` packages are designed to be used in other implementations.
+All functionality in the `core` and `sync` packages are designed to be used in other implementations.

 If any functionality in these two packages proves to be difficult to implement in a third-party client, please open an issue so that it can be addressed.